Controlling the Greenhouse Environment

 Incandescent

-The incandescent light bulb may be used to extend day length, but it offers little help as a grow light.
+The incandescent light bulb has been used for years as a light source.
+For plant growth, it was primarily used to extend the day length rather than as a grow light to enhance overall growth.
 Most of the electrical energy going into incandescent bulbs is released as heat rather than light.
-For enhancing plant growth, incandescent bulbs are energy inefficient and rather ineffective light sources.
-In the United States, the traditional incandescent lamp is being phased out and will not be available in the near future.
-The decision to discontinue the use, manufacture and sales of incandescent bulbs was signed into law in 2007 and initiated in 2012.
+The traditional incandescent lamp is therefore being phased out and will not be available any longer in the United States.
+The decision to discontinue the use, manufacturing and sales of incandescent bulbs was initiated in 2012.

 Halogen Incandescent

-The halogen incandescent bulb is a more energy-efficient modification of the traditional incandescent bulb and will continue to be available.
+The halogen incandescent bulb is a more energy-efficient modification of the traditional incandescent bulb.
 Halogen bulbs are filled with halogen gas — usually bromine or compounds of bromine — in contrast to the vacuum or a low-pressure argon/nitrogen mixture in conventional incandescent bulbs.
 The change in the gas mixture allows for a higher operating temperature, resulting in a bulb with higher efficacy, intensity and color temperature.
 Depending on the wattage and type of gas mixture, the halogen version can be 30 to 60 percent more energy efficient (lumens per watt of electrical energy) than the traditional incandescent bulb.
 The lifetime of the bulb is often more than double the number of hours expected for a traditional incandescent bulb.
+Even with these modifications, the halogen incandescent bulb is also scheduled to be discontinued in the United States, as light emitting diodes (LEDs) are taking their place (see below).

 *Amount of light as a ratio of the power required for producing it.
 Lumens: Units of measurement of light.
 One lumen = one foot-candle falling on 1 square foot of area.
 Source: Adapted from Office of Energy Efficiency & Renewable Energy, Energy.gov, https://www.energy.gov/energysaver/lighting-standards